kunalj101/python_intro_hackathon/chapter2.md

 # Print last seven characters of strings str
 print (str1[18:25])

-str1 = "I am doing a course "Introduction to Hackathon using " str2 = "Python"
+str1 = "I am doing a course Introduction to Hackathon using " str2 = "Python"

 # Write a code to store concatenated string of str1 and str2 into variable str3